How Can I Implement Choosing Wisely in My Workplace?

-- An action brief from the National Alliance of Healthcare Purchasers provides information on the campaign and provides steps employers can take to engage their employees.
+- An action brief from the National Alliance of Healthcare Purchaser Coalitions provides information on the campaign and provides steps employers can take to engage their employees.

 - The report “Lessons Learned from Patient Engagement” shares insights from project directors of grantee organizations about engaging patients, families and caregivers in Choosing Wisely conversations.

 - This brief guide, “How to Engage Your Group/Business with Choosing Wisely – 3 Things You Can Do” by Maine Quality Counts, is meant to help you get started in sharing useful information to help others engage in conversations about the overuse of tests and procedures and support health care providers efforts to help patients/consumers make smart and effective health care choices.

 - This webinar includes effective messaging to the public on why “more is not better” and includes a presentation by Neil Goldfarb on the National Alliance of Healthcare Purchaser Coalitions on their national strategy to spread Choosing Wisely, as well as local examples of implementation by employer groups.

 Learn From Others

 - Outreach and education efforts have informed the 720,000 members of the United Auto Workers Retiree Medical Benefits Trust about the campaign.

 - Stories from community organizations that are spreading the campaign among patients and consumers can serve as a guide for those looking for information on how to craft messaging to the public.

 - These first-hand accounts shine a spotlight on the effects of overuse and overtreatment on patients and their caregivers.